Haivision/srt/docs/statistics.md

 ## msRcvBuf

-The timespan (msec) of acknowledged (ready to play) packets in the receiver's buffer.
+The timespan (msec) of acknowledged packets in the receiver's buffer.
 Receiver side.

+If TSBPD mode is enabled (defualt for **live mode**), a packet can be acknowledged, but not yet ready to play.
+This range includes all packets regardless of whether they are ready to play or not.

 A moving average value is reported when the value is retrieved by calling `srt_bstats(...)` or `srt_bistats(SRTSOCKET u, SRT_TRACEBSTATS * perf, int clear, int instantaneous)`